riccardocappi/Traffic-Data-Padua/README.md

 - traffic_cams_by_junc folder: Contains times series of traffic cams clustered by position.

-## Torch Data Loaders
-The data_loaders folder contains the code of Pytorch Geometric Data Loaders.
-Time series data are loaded with a sliding window style, thats is, each entry of the loader contains:

-    - x: a given history of observations, let's say 1 hour (6 10-min steps).

-    - y: the prediction horizon, let's say the next hour after x.
-These are the values to be predicted by the model.

-    - edge_index and edge_attrs: graph topology

-    - masks: binary masks for unusual long series of consecutive zero measurements (dynamically created).

-    - Other fields related to contextual information for each node.

-Data Loaders are saved to the given root-name path.

 # Requirements
 - Python 3.12.0
 - CUDA 11.8